SauravMaheshkar/meta-pretraining/README.md

 # [Meta-learning to Improve Pre-training, NeurIPS 2021 Poster](https://openreview.net/forum?id=Wiq6Mg8btwT)

-This repository contains the code to reproduce the SimCLR experiments discussed in the paper and is a fork of the [original repository](https://github.com/aniruddhraghu/meta-pretraining) instrumented using [Weights and Biases](https://wandb.ai/site).
+This repository contains the code to reproduce the SimCLR experiments discussed in the paper and is a fork of the [original repository](https://github.com/aniruddhraghu/meta-pretraining) and is instrumented using [Weights and Biases](https://wandb.ai/site).

 # Citation